For admissions to Reception in September 2019 and thereafter

 If a place cannot be offered at this time, parents may request the reason and will be informed of their right of appeal.
 A waiting list will be maintained by the Governing Body in the order of the oversubscription criteria and not in the order in which the applications are received.
 Names are removed from the list at the end of each academic year.
 If you wish to remain on the waiting list please inform the school at the end of each academic year.
 Should there be any change in circumstances the school should also be informed of this.

-vi) Distances will be measured from the child’s home address to the centre of the school site using the Camden Local Authority computerised measuring system and proof of address, e.g. Child Benefit/Council Tax/Electoral Roll documentation will be required both at the time of application and at the time of entry.
-In the event of two children having the same distance a decision will be made using random allocation.
+(vii) Distances will be measured from the child’s home address to the centre of the school site using the Camden Local Authority computerised measuring system and proof of address, e.g. Child Benefit/Council Tax/Electoral Roll documentation will be required both at the time of application and at the time of entry.
+Where more than one child have the same distance then random allocation will be used, with an independent monitor.